Grantham: Economy

 GBS has been based in Grantham since May 1975, when known as Chatto, Bodley Head & Cape Services.
 Chatto & Windus had merged with Jonathan Cape in 1969.
 The former site was officially opened on 23 September 1975 by Michael Foot MP.
 Random House was formed in 1987 from a combination of book companies, and in 1990 the site became known as Grantham Book Services.
 The company won an award in 1992 from the British Book Awards.
 Next door to GBS and a Gala Bingo is Cathodic Protection, which with BGB Innovation won The Queen's Award for Enterprise: International Trade (Export) in 2009.

-According to Super Output Area data from the ONS, the least socially deprived area in Lincolnshire is the ward of Stamford St John's; Grantham's least deprived ward (SKDC) is in the north-east of the town near the former Central School.
+According to Super Output Area data from the ONS, the least socially deprived area in Lincolnshire is the ward of Stamford St John's; Grantham's least deprived ward is in the north-east of the town near the former Central School.

 Hotels

 Conference and hospitality facilities in the Grantham area include the Olde Barn Hotel in Marston, the Q-Hotel group Belton Woods Hotel, the Urban Leisure Hotel and various golf clubs.
 Stoke Rochford Hall won the Les Routiers Wedding Venue of the Year in 2011.
 The Griffin Inn at Irnham won the 2012 Les Routiers B&B of the Year Award.
 The Eden House Hotel is a historic building built as a mansion in about 1850.